saibotsivad/mrln/README.md

 * Code shared with all projects,
 * Code specific to a runtime environment (e.g. NodeJS vs Browser vs ServiceWorker),
-* Other bits of code, I don't know,
+* Code specific to a service / application / etc,
-* Code specific to a service / application / etc.
+* Other bits of code... `mrln` doesn't really care about your preferred folder organization.

 Suppose you have a folder setup like this: